 As employers offer higher salaries to fill their jobs, compensation is rising.
-The Employer Cost Index (ECI), which measures compensation costs, increased by 1.5% in Q1 2021, three times a typical quarterly increase.
+The Employer Cost Index (ECI), which measures compensation costs, increased by 1.5% in Q1 2021 based on mid-year reporting by the BLS.
+This is three times a typical quarterly increase.
 Employers should expect to raise wages for current employees rapidly in order to retain them.

 Expanding Flexible Workforce: A Focus on Contingent Labor

 As companies faced a challenging labor market over the past decade, their reliance on contingent labor grew exponentially.
 Overall employment grew by 9%, while contingent labor rose by 37%.
 This disparate growth has happened for a number of reasons; however, one of the trends we see now is employers using contract talent as a funnel for their full-time employment due to the difficulties faced by internal recruiting teams.

 For companies relying on suppliers of contingent labor to support their workforce, growth in this area means that they need to stay high on the priority list of those suppliers.
 Agencies that provide contingent labor have ample business opportunity, so building relationships with suppliers and cooperating to arrive at agreeable cost and delivery expectations will be important.

 Varying Local Workforce Trends: The Devil is in the Details and Data